ryan-mcclue/musings/tower-of-knowledge.md

 The ART (Android Runtime) is the Java Virtual Machine that performs JIT bytecode compilation of APK (Android Package Kit)

-VFP (Vector Floating Point) is floating point extension on ARM.
-So is FPU?
+VFP (Vector Floating Point) is floating point extension on ARM architecture.
+Called vector as initially introduced floating point and vector floating point.
+Neon is product name for ASE (Advanced SIMD Extension), i.e. SIMD for cortex-A and cortex-R (more recent is SVE (Scalable Vector Extension)) Helium is product name for MVE (M-profile Vector Extension), i.e. SIMD for cortex-M

+accelerometer
+magnometer (µT?)
+orientation (azimuth?)
+gyroscope -> determine gravity, linear acceleration and rotation vectors? ambient light sensor -> in lux?